syn990/SYN-RTOS/README.md

 ## How do I get the X86_64 bootable ISO?

 The raw ISO is not distributed.
 It shouldn't be.
 The source is in the scripts and you can produce an up-to-date live system on-the-spot.
-You can replace packages on-the-fly without transfer of any packages or manual traversal operations.
+You get to replace packages on-the-fly without transfer of any packages or manual traversal operations BEFORE BUILDING THE ISO!
 The source is the respositories specified in pacman's mirrorlist and the packages specified in syn-stage0.sh.
 You can read every line and see for yourself.
 The archiso project, as well as all the developers for all packages included take the credit, as SYN-RTOS on a fudermental level is a custom archiso profile with dotfiles pre-included in the installation media.
+This system aims to guide a proof-of-concept Arch Linux system that the user can generate derivatives of, and is itself a derivative.

+It's implied the you are already running on Arch Linux or know what you are doing.

 https://wiki.archlinux.org/title/archiso#Build_the_ISO